puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 ### [`cacrl`](https://docs.puppetlabs.com/references/latest/configuration.html#cacrl)

 If you define `ssl-cert`, `ssl-key`, `ssl-ca-cert`, and/or `ssl-crl-path` in [webserver.conf](./configuration.markdown#webserverconf), Puppet Server uses the file at `ssl-crl-path` as the CRL for authenticating clients via SSL.
 If at least one of the `ssl-` settings in webserver.conf is set but `ssl-crl-path` is not set, Puppet Server will *not* use a CRL to validate clients via SSL.

-If none of the `ssl-` settings in webserver.conf are set, Puppet Server uses the CRL file defined for the `cacrl` setting in puppet.conf.
-(In a Ruby Puppet master on the WEBrick server, the CRL would be determined by the `ca` and `hostcrl` settings, but Puppet Server ignores both of these settings.)
+If none of the `ssl-` settings in webserver.conf are set, Puppet Server uses the CRL file defined for the `hostcrl` setting---and not the file defined for the `cacrl` setting--in puppet.conf.
+At start time, Puppet Server copies the file for the `cacrl` setting, if one exists, over to the location in the `hostcrl` setting.

 Any CRL file updates from the Puppet Server certificate authority---such as revocations performed via the `certificate_status` HTTP endpoint---use the `cacrl` setting in puppet.conf to determine the location of the CRL.
 This is true regardless of the `ssl-` settings in webserver.conf.

 ### [`capass`](https://docs.puppetlabs.com/references/latest/configuration.html#capass)